India: Weather Overview

-The humid season in Mumbai is between March and October, and is characterized by high humidity and temperatures over 30 °C. The average high during April, May and June is 32- 33 degrees and the minimum only falls to 26-27 degrees.
+The humid season in Mumbai is between March and October and is characterized by high humidity and temperatures over 30 °C. The average high during April, May and June is 32- 33 degrees and the minimum only falls to 26-27 degrees.
 Rainfall is at its highest during June and July, particularly in July when average precipitation for the month is an astounding 617 mm!
-This is as a result of the monsoon rains which from June to September lash the city and result in most of the city's annual rainfall- 2,200 millimeter.
-On the 26th of July 2005 the highest ever rainfall recorded in a single day fell, when an astonishing was 944 mm in a single 24 hour period.
+This is as a result of the monsoon rains which from June to September lash the city and result in most of the city's annual rainfall- 2,200 millimetres.
+On the 26th of July 2005, the highest ever rainfall recorded in a single day fell when an astonishing was 944 mm in a single 24 hour period.

 The dry season in Mumbai, typically from November to February, sees moderate humidity and warm to cool weather.
 From January to February, cold northerly winds bring a mild chill through the area.
 Average minimums during this time are still a pleasant 19 degrees, maximums sit at about 29 degrees and rainfall is only about 2.5mm per month.
 Daily sunshine during this time is about 9 to 10 hours, which is a stark contrast from the 2 to 3 hours of sunlight during the cloudy months of July and August!

-THE RAJASTHAN DESERT is dry and, well, desert like.
+THE RAJASTHAN DESERT is dry and, well, desert-like.
 In almost all parts of this region rainfall is below 500mm annually and in some parts no more than 250mm of rain will fall in an entire year.
 In the hottest time of the year, from May to July, this region is in fact one of the most excruciatingly hot places in the whole world.
-Even when the south west monsoon comes there is little temperature different and instead it brings high humidity which makes for very oppressive conditions- particularly in July, August and September.
+Even when the south-west monsoon comes there is little temperature difference and instead, it brings high humidity which makes for very oppressive conditions- particularly in July, August and September.

-The tsunami was triggered by an underwater near the Indonesian island of Sumatra which registered 9.0 in moment magnitude, making it was the biggest in earthquake in four decades.
+The tsunami was triggered by an underwater near the Indonesian island of Sumatra which registered 9.0 in moment magnitude, making it the biggest earthquake in four decades.

 It is cooler here than in other parts of India, in the hottest months of May to September the average maximum sits at about 30 degrees, though humidity can be quite uncomfortable during this time- particularly in the mornings when average relative humidity is about 90%!
 June is the wettest month, averaging 605mm of precipitation.
 Which falls across 18 days of the month.
 December, January and February average only 1 (if that) days of rain for the month and less than 10mm of rain will fall across each month.